-Potential Risks of Asian Carp
+Potential Risks of Invasive Carp

 Bighead and Silver Carp are voracious eaters, consuming microscopic organisms known as plankton.
 Like all planktivores, they eat from the base of the food chain, putting them in competition with native planktivores which include juvenile fish and mussels.

-How you can help
+How you can help:

 • Never use wild-caught baitfish in waters other than where they came from.

 • Know the difference between juvenile invasive carp and juvenile shad (Gizzard and Threadfin Shad), which look nearly identical.

 • Drain lake or river water from live wells and bilges before leaving any body of water.